Ted Green: Coaching career

 After his retirement, Green coached the intermediate Carman Hornets to a provincial title in 1979–80.
 He then joined the Edmonton Oilers as an assistant coach under close friend Glen Sather, who had played alongside him in Boston from 1967 to 1969.
+He attracted Sather's attention with his pages of notes that he wrote in scouting teams (as written by his left hand, which he had to learn to do after his injury).
 He won five more cups in 1984, 1985, 1987, 1988, 1990 (7 in total).
 He was named head coach of the Oilers in 1991, just as the Oilers' 1980s championship years were ending, though he led the team to the conference finals in 1992.
 With the Oilers' dynasty disintegrating, they missed the playoffs altogether in 1993—the first time they had been out of the postseason as an NHL team.
 Following a slow start in the 1993–94 NHL season, Sather fired Green 24 games into the season.

 Death

 Green died in Edmonton on October 8, 2019, after a long illness.

+He was married to his wife Pat together they had 3 children.